tapaswenipathak/pyhoroscope/README.md

 ## Features
 ### Currently implemented
 * Today's Horscope
+* Weekly Horoscope
+* Monthly Horoscope
+* Yearly Horoscope
+* Know More About a Sunsign
+    breaked down into  sanskrit name, meaning_of_name, lord, lucky_color, lucky_day and lucky_number.

 ### Todo
+* Personality Profile
+* Facts About a Sunsign
+* Practical Side of a Sunsign
-* More information about a sunsign
+* Astrological Perspective of a Sunsign
-* Current month horoscope
-* Current year horoscope